 Insulin Resistance: Causes

 Not every person who has diabetes experiences insulin resistance.
-People who have type 1 diabetes almost never have insulin resistance since their beta cells are producing no insulin for their bodies to resist.
+People who have type 1 diabetes rarely have insulin resistance since their beta cells are producing no insulin for their bodies to resist.
 On the contrary, just about everyone who has type 2 diabetes has insulin resistance.

 Since 1936, we have known the difference between those who have insulin resistance and those who don’t.
-In fact, what used to be referred to as insulin-sensitive and insulin-insensitive is now known as Type 1 and Type 2 Diabetes.
+What used to be referred to as insulin-sensitive and insulin-insensitive is now known as type 1 and type 2 diabetes.

 Unlike blood pressure or cholesterol, it is difficult to measure insulin resistance.
 There are only two methods that provide a true measure of insulin resistance – the euglycemic insulin clamp and the minimal model analysis.
 Both methods are somewhat complex in one way or another.
 Neither test is suitable for routine clinical use.
 This is probably why your doctor will likely never mention insulin resistance.